Understanding Lung Cancer

 Percent Diagnosed by Stage

-Prognosis is extremely low when lung cancer is detected at late stages.
+The survival rate is extremely low when lung cancer is detected at late stages.
 Cancer developing to this stage is often preventable with proper screening.

 Who Should be Screened?